jordyn-kwantum/Virtual-Tutor/reactDemo/Testing.md

-# Testing Of The Game Experience
+# Testing the Game Experience

 ## AI Testing
 We make use of two key pieces of Machine Learning for this project.
 Firstly we use the azure custom question and answering system, which makes use a natural language model.
 Secondarily, we make use of a natural langauge translation model and language detection model to translate from Finnish to English and Vice Versa.